 Kurtis has worn a lot of hats in his life–anchor, journalist, TV host, author, documentarian, spokesman.
 But even those unfamiliar with his accomplishments are apt to recognize his voice–rich, resonant and profoundly memorable.

-You can catch new episodes of Cold Case Files Fridays at 9/8c on A&E.
+[You can stream episodes of Cold Case Files on A&E’s site and apps.]

 Kurtis spoke with A&E True Crime about Cold Case Files and what his job is like.

 How do you feel about the return of Cold Case Files?

 I love it.
 I am thrilled.
 How many times in life do you get to go around the second time with all the experience you’ve accumulated in 20 years?
 Since we did our last of the Cold Case Files episodes, there have been a lot of new cold cases that have come up–and therein lies new life for the series.
 Especially now, with the boom in interest in true crime.